dyozie/greenplum-for-kubernetes/doc/markdown/deploy-operator.md

     <br/>If you want to deploy another Greenplum cluster (in a separate Kubernetes namespace), copy the `workspace/my-gp-instance.yaml` or a another deployment manifest file, and edit it as necessary to meet your cluster configuration requirements.

-    <%=vars.product_name_long %> provides one additional sample manifest file that you can use as a template (copy to the `/workspace` directory before modifying):
+    {{#include ./product_name_long.md}} provides one additional sample manifest file that you can use as a template (copy to the `/workspace` directory before modifying):
     - `samples/my-gp-with-pxf-instance.yaml` contains the minimal configuration for a cluster that includes the Platform Extension Framework (PXF) deployed.
 PXF provides connectors that enable you to access data stored in sources external to your Greenplum Database deployment.
 These external sources include Hadoop (HDFS, Hive, HBase), object stores (Azure, Google Cloud Storage, Minio, S3), and SQL databases (via JDBC).
-See [Deploying PXF with Greenplum](deploy-pxf.html) for more information about deploying PXF with <%=vars.product_name %>.
+See [Deploying PXF with Greenplum](deploy-pxf.html) for more information about deploying PXF with {{#include ./product_name.md}}.

 1. (Optional) If you have specified `workerSelector` in your manifest file, then you need to apply the specified labels to the nodes that belong in the `masterAndStandby` and `segments` pools by using the following command: